The material in all ABA publications is copyrighted and may be reprinted by permission only.

 Obtaining Permission to Reprint American Bar Association Copyrighted Material

 All requests for 300 copies or less of any article from an ABA periodical, journal or newsletter must be submitted to the Copyright Clearance Center.
-You will receive notification within 10 number of days.
+In most cases, you will receive notification immediately.

 If the reprint permission you need is not available from Copyright Clearance Center, please complete our online Reprint Request Form.